Porto Velho Rondonia, Brazil Travel Guide

 Items crafted from local wood or seeds, regional sweets (fruit preserves), local coffees, and garments with Amazonian motifs.

-Limited to department stores in shopping malls.
+Limited to big stores in shopping malls.
 No extensive luxury districts or high-end boutiques.

 Avoid products from endangered species or illegally harvested timber.
 Inquire about the origin of natural products.

-While fixed prices are common in stores, a little polite bargaining may be an option at local open-air markets, especially for crafts.
+While fixed prices are widespread in stores, a little polite bargaining may be a choice at local open-air markets, especially for crafts.
 Approach it respectfully and with a smile.